aegis-icons/aegis-icons/CONTRIBUTING.md

 - Logo on company website; try right-clicking it and selecting *Save image as...*, and see if the save dialogue appears with SVG, AI, etc., not JPEG, PNG, or other raster based format.
   - If right-clicking the image does not have an option for *Save image as...*, try using *Inspect* at the bottom of the right-click menu.
 This opens the developer tools which can reveal hidden URLs.
   - E.g. at [Floatplane](https://www.floatplane.com), inspecting the icon in the footer reveals the URL `https://frontend.floatplane.com/2.15.1/assets/images/logos/floatplane/icon-white.svg` which can be copied-and-pasted into the browser to open the image, and then saved normally.
-- Right-click the website and select *View page source*, then press *Ctrl+F* to open the search tool and type things like `.SVG` or `.AI` to look for hidden image URLs
+- Right-click the website and select *View page source*, then press *Ctrl+F* to open the search tool and type `SVG` to look for possible SVG vector files.
+Web inspector is also useful and better tool for some (press `F12`).
-  - E.g. [You Need A Budget](https://www.youneedabudget.com) reveals the hidden SVG resource `https://www-assets.youneedabudget.com/wp-content/themes/dupatta/dist/images/safari-pinned-tab_*.svg` which can be copied-and-pasted into the browser to open the image, and then saved normally.)
+  - E.g. [You Need A Budget](https://www.youneedabudget.com) reveals the hidden SVG resource `https://www-assets.youneedabudget.com/wp-content/themes/dupatta/dist/images/safari-pinned-tab_[random-alphanumerical].svg` which can be copied-and-pasted into the browser to open the image, and then saved normally.)
+  - Sometimes SVG is embedded as inline.
+Means that instead of linking to external file, whole SVG file code is added to the HTML (see [SVG code example](https://github.com/krisu5/aegis-icons/blob/master/SVG/Generic/Bitcoin.svg?short_path=5f7f93b)).
+In that case, copy the SVG code completely from HTML (usually website embedded SVG starts with `<svg version` and so forth & ends with `</svg>`), open your refer notepad software and save copypasted text as `filename.svg`.
+You can test if the file works by opening in it into web browser.
 - If everything else fails, then check [logo resources](#logos) section.

 ### Editing with Inkscape or Adobe Illustrator
 Open the file with Adobe Illustrator, [Inkscape](https://inkscape.org), or another vector image editor of your choice.
 Follow the [Style guidelines](#style-guidelines) to create a suitable icon(s).

 ### Save and export
+If you're using Adobe Illustrator, save the file as AI **and** SVG.
+Remember to rename the artboard (`Shift + O`) before saving.

+For other softwares, save as SVG.

-Save the file in its original format (whether AI or SVG), and additionally export as a PNG file with 1024 px for both height and width.
+Then export file as a PNG with 1024px for both height and width (1x scale for Illustrator's "Export for Screens").

 ### Compression
-Compress the PNG file with either using [pingo](https://css-ig.net/pingo)<b>*</b> (Windows), [Trimage](https://trimage.org/) (Linux & MacOS), [ImageOptim](https://imageoptim.com/mac) (MacOS) or [TinyPNG webapp](https://tinypng.com/).
+Compress the PNG file(s) with either using [pingo](https://css-ig.net/pingo)<b>*</b> (Windows), [ImageOptim](https://imageoptim.com/mac) (MacOS), [Trimage](https://trimage.org/) (Linux & MacOS) or [TinyPNG](https://tinypng.com/) (web app).

 When using pingo's Windows GUI software *pinga*, [use these settings](https://user-images.githubusercontent.com/3540275/80963782-52ef5f80-8e18-11ea-8dbe-fc1c58fa81e4.png).
-For command line, use `pingo -s9 [file.png]`.
+For command line, use `pingo -s9 filename.png` or use [batch script](https://github.com/krisu5/aegis-icons/blob/master/_compress/.1_pingo-script-for-icons.bat).

-If your software of choice has compression settings, set those  maximum as well.
+If your software of choice has compression settings, set those  maximum as well. **Do not use lossy compressions.**

 > <b>*</b> While *pingo* is still the best & fastest PNG compressor currently, we can't recommend it 100% anymore because of author's uncertain behaviour.
 Recently, the author  of *pingo* has erased Linux version, feedback forum and changelog completely without warning and explanation.
 Good GUI alternatives for Windows are [FileOptimizer](https://sourceforge.net/projects/nikkhokkho/files/FileOptimizer/) and [PNGGauntlet](https://pnggauntlet.com/).
 For command line usage, check out *zopflipng* ([main source](https://github.com/google/zopfli), [tutorial](https://ariya.io/2016/06/using-zopfli-to-optimize-png-images), [Node.js port](https://github.com/pierreinglebert/node-zopfli), [builded Windows binaries](https://github.com/garyzyg/zopfli-windows/releases)).